 Myth 5: Technology is the problem-solver

-Collaboration tools like Trello, Microsoft Project, Asana, and Slack can obviously make a lot of difference in Project Management but these tools would only help you to coordinate efforts, perform the heavy lifting, and speed up workflows.
+Collaboration tools like Trello, Microsoft Project, Asana, and Slack can obviously make a lot of difference in Project Management.
+Still, these tools would only help you to coordinate efforts, perform the heavy lifting, and speed up workflows.
 In fact, it is the hand behind every tool that generates the actual results in the very end.
 Using the most basic tools, the person with top talents can render high performance and excellent outcomes without a doubt.
 Similarly, even the top tools would be inadequate for incompetent practitioners.
-It is true that technology is important however its ability relies on team adoption, training, as well as, integration.
+It is true that technology is important however, its ability relies on team adoption, training, as well as, integration.

 Myth 6: Anyone can manage the project effectively